dbashford/mimosa/README.md

 The biggest loss from Brunch to Mimosa, besides maturity, is a lack of command line scaffolding.
 I've never felt I got much out of Rails or Spring Roo style scaffolding when I've used it, and I don't feel it needs to be a part of Mimosa.
 I reserve the opportunity to change my mind!

 Something missing from Mimosa for the short-term, is a group of pre-built skeletons to get you started with things like Backbone and Bootstrap.
-Those'll come and hopefully be contributed.
+Those'll come.

 ## Installation